 What are some literary influences on the book?

 Polyphonic novels are notoriously difficult to execute: the writer must not only alternate between multiple points of view, presenting events from different perspectives, but also preserve the idiosyncrasies of individual voices and the integrity of their private concerns.
-The best books in this genre—whether in the first-person, as in William Faulkner’s As I Lay and Jennifer Egan’s A Visit from the Good Squad or in the third-person as in Toni Morrison’s Paradise and Thornton Wilder’s The Bridge of San Luis Rey—manage to do all this while also exploiting gaps in the narrative to move the plot forward.
+The best books in this genre—William Faulkner’s As I Lay Dying, for example—manage to do all this while also exploiting gaps in the narrative to move the plot forward.
 The form is particularly suited for telling the story of an entire community, which is why I settled on it for The Other Americans.
 I worked on this project for four and a half years, experimenting with different characters, voices, and styles.
 This book was a joy to write for many reasons, not least of which the fact that it helped me develop further as a writer.
 Once I decided to use multiple narrators, I had to set up timelines for each one of them, which I then broke up into the chapters you see in the book.
 Then I experimented with the order, moving each piece about until I felt I had achieved the effect of a puzzle coming together

 What are you working on now?